-(ABOVE) THE CONEY ISLAND LIGHTHOUSE AS SEEN IN A MURAL PAINTED ON THE OUTSIDE OF THE NEW YORK AQUARIUM (VSA PARTNERS, 2006)
+(ABOVE) THE CONEY ISLAND LIGHTHOUSE AS SEEN IN A MURAL PAINTED ON THE OUTSIDE OF THE NEW YORK AQUARIUM (ARTIST: THANH X TRAN AND VSA PARTNERS, 2006)

 (above) Scientific American magazine - september 5, 1891 - "new flash light and fog bell at Coney Island Point"